someonewholaugh/vQard/README.md

 # vQard

 vQard is an easy-to-use web app for creating, editing, and sharing digital cards without the need for login.
-It stores data in localStorage and Firestore, and lets users favorite cards from others.
+It stores data in IndexedDB and Firestore, and lets users favorite cards from others.
 Images are hosted using ImgBB, making it simple to upload and display pictures.

 ## Features

 - **CRUD**: Easily create, read, update, and delete digital cards.
 - **Share Cards**: Share digital cards without requiring authentication.
-- **Store Data**: Store user data using **localStorage** and **Firestore**.
+- **Store Data**: Store user data using **IndexedDB** and **Firestore**.
 - **Favorites**: Mark digital cards from other users as favorites.
 - **Image Hosting**: Upload and host images via **ImgBB**.
 - **QR Code**: Generate scannable QR codes for easy sharing.